felixonmars/kurly/README.md

 ## Installation

+**Pre-requisite: Golang version 1.7 or higher.**

-From source, assuming you have a recent version of Go installed on your system, you can simply:
+From source you can simply:

 `go get github.com/davidjpeacock/kurly`